zentralopensource/zentral/docs/configuration/entra_id_saml.md

 #### General

 ⚠️ The Zentral URLs for the SAML integration are only available after the realm has been saved.
 In order to be able to save the realm, we need the metadata from the Entra ID Enterprise App.
 This is a chicken-egg kind of problem.
-That's why we suggest to first use temporary dummy values for some of the `required` fields in Entra ID initially and update them later.
+That's why we suggest first use temporary dummy values for some of the `required` fields in Entra ID initially and update them later.

 1. Set dummy values for the `Identifier (Entity ID)` and `Reply URL (Assertion Consumer Service URL)` required fields.
 Note that the URL must include `https://` even for dummy values.
 2. Keep the default settings for the `Attributes & Claims` section.